 We have taken our training to the USA, and also run a bespoke Part 1 and Part 2 course in the UK for a group of students who flew in together from South America.
 We try to be as accommodating and flexible as possible and are always open to suggestions from groups who would like to do this type of training, whether in the UK or abroad – please contact us if you would like to discuss your training requirements.

 In order for students to proceed to the final Part 3 assessment, their supervisor-tutor must be satisfied that they have been able to work safely, effectively and ethically with a minimum of 10 different clients.
 As well as helping you to further develop your clinical skills, your supervisor-tutor will guide you as to the types of cases you can usefully and safely work with at this stage; will encourage you to use outcome measures; and give you guidance with regard to safeguarding and working ethically.
-They will also advise you on how to find suitable clients.
+They will also advise you on how you can find suitable clients.

 Most trainees will need to work with significantly more clients to reach the required standard, it totally depends on how much previous therapeutic experience a student has.
 It is important to note, that progression onto Part 3 is determined by your readiness and not by the number of clients seen.